silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 Composer is more than just a file downloader.
-It comes with additional features such as [autoloading](https://getcomposer.org/doc/01-basic-usage.md#autoloading) and [scripts](https://getcomposer.org/doc/articles/scripts.md) which some modules will start relying on.
-Please check the module README for specific installation instructions.
+It comes with additional features such as [autoloading](https://getcomposer.org/doc/01-basic-usage.md#autoloading) and [scripts](https://getcomposer.org/doc/articles/scripts.md) which some modules rely on.
+You really should be using Composer to manage your PHP dependencies.

 ### I don't want to get development versions of everything!